Vigyaanik/CITS3403Project/README.md

 The Content page has both content and assignments for the game.
 Here you can play the game.
 The top player records are stored on the website using a databse for everyone to see.
 The Feedback page gives you a feedback on your score.
 The Statistics page has statistics for the game using a plot.

-The Unit tests for this project currently include a login tester to check whether a user can successfully log in or not.
-Checks whether the password is working or not by comparing the hashes.
-To run the unit test you will need to install selenium in your working directory.
-Use the command python -m test.unit to run the tests.
-You must have a matching version for chrome and chrome driver to run the tests and the chrome driver should be present in the same directory as your testdb.py file.
+This Project also includes unit tests, tests created from Selenium IDE and Selenium tests implemented using chrome.
+To run the selenium tests:
+Install Selenium: pip install selenium
+Have the mathing chrome browser as your chrome version in the same directory as the testing files.

 This project also uses downloaded jquery.